 These teams landed the biggest FA hauls

 Over the years, we’ve seen a number of clubs go all out in free agency, signing multiple elite free agents in a single offseason.
-In fact, we just saw one turn such a splurge into a World Series title, with the Rangers capturing the first championship in franchise history in 2023.
+But we've never seen anything like what the Dodgers did leading up to the 2024 season.

-Here's a closer look at some of the biggest free-agent splashes from past offseasons, starting with the most recent.
+Here's a closer look at some of the biggest free-agent splashes from past offseasons and how those moves played out.

 Ohtani: 10 years, $700 million

-While this has been a wildly successful era of Dodgers baseball in so many ways -- the team made its 11th straight postseason appearance in 2023 -- Los Angeles also has experienced frequent October disappointments, including back-to-back upset defeats to NL West foes in the NLDS.
-Looking to find a companion for their 2020 World Series title, the Dodgers have taken an ultra-aggressive approach to this Hot Stove season.
+Amid a wildly successful era of Dodgers baseball in so many ways -- the team made its 11th straight postseason appearance in 2023 -- Los Angeles had also experienced frequent October disappointments, including back-to-back upset defeats to NL West foes in the NLDS.
+Looking to find a companion for their 2020 World Series title, the Dodgers took an ultra-aggressive approach to the Hot Stove season after the '23 campaign.

-2022-23 Mets: Brandon Nimmo, Edwin Díaz, Justin Verlander, Kodai Senga, José Quintana, Adam Ottavino, David Robertson, Omar Narváez
+2022-23 Mets: Brandon Nimmo, Edwin Díaz, Justin Verlander, Kodai Senga, José Quintana, Adam Ottavino, David Robertson

 Nimmo: 8 years, $162 million